 Lord Gajanan entered this idol and stood before her a young boy with six arms and three eyes.
 His name was Girijatmaj or the son of Parvati.
 This incarnation of Lord Ganesh – Lord Girijatmaj is believed to have stayed at Lenyadri for nearly 15 years.

-What are the timings of Lenyadri Ganpati Temple ?
+The architecture of Lenyadri Ganpati Temple –

 Which festivals are celebrated at Lenyadri Ganpati Temple?